before Art secures its Modernity

 The present piece operationalizes this analysis by filtering images indexical of artistic Modernity through images of infrastructures that have historically secured Western Modernity by marking people(s) as Obsolete, Primitive, etc. By positioning artistic Modernity as contingent upon imperial destruction, the piece aims to not only align form with the de-essentializing of racializing temporal positions, but to actually encode this de-essentializing into form, and thereby approach form otherwise, not as a tool for white(ning) abstraction but as a tool for decoloniality and specifically for de-essentializing mappings of relationality.

 The initial version of the piece responds to 2025 institutional celebrations of the centenary of Pierre Boulez.
 It filters images indexical of Boulez’s status as the apogee of a certain kind of musical Modernity through images of infrastructures of imperial demolition that subtend his polemics.
-These realizations feature the sledgehammer and landmine, infrastructures likely used to terraform Algiers, and the wrecking ball, an infrastructure widely used in demolition-in-the-name-of-Progress as Boulez wrote these polemics.
+These realizations feature the sledgehammer and landmine, tools likely used to terraform Algiers, and the wrecking ball, a tool widely used in demolition-in-the-name-of-Progress as Boulez wrote these polemics.
 As such, the piece is less about Boulez as an individual (that would be a kind of epistemic whiteness); rather, it approaches him as a key exemplar of Modernist art music composition and aesthetics, of Modernist institution-building (specifically as an instigator of the institutional forms of the contemporary art music-focused ensemble and the music technology research institute), and of the canonization of Modernist opera and orchestral music.